 2:00pm.
 The gates open!!!
 Go to your cabin and get settled – if you have been given your camper’s packet.
 At the cabin, you will be greeted again by your camper’s counselors, draw for a numbered bunk, select a cubbyhole for toiletries and a shelf for sheets and towels and you’ll probably unpack a few items.
 All counselors are wearing staff shirts.
 They look forward to helping you in any way.
 OR Go to the Recreation Hall and Check In First – if you have not turned in all paperwork already.
 It is very important that we have all the necessary paperwork before you leave.
 Please remember to bring your health form, permission form, application and payment if you haven’t already mailed them in.

 4:00p.m.
-CAMP SESSION OFFICAILLY BEGINS All campers and counselors will meet at the Council Ring (near the waterfront) for our opening Pow Wow.
-Parents will have left by this time.
-During this pow wow the counselors introduce themselves to the campers and get them pumped up about the activities we have to offer.
+CAMP SESSION OFFICIALLY BEGINS!
+Parents will have departed by this time, and all campers and counselors will meet at the Council Ring (near the waterfront) for our opening Pow Wow.
+During this Pow Wow, the counselors introduce themselves to the campers and get them pumped up about the activities we have to offer.
 After the skit the kids are dismissed to their cabin for scheduling and the raft swim.
 We have Sunday night Cookout for dinner, and then an evening activity.

 The schedule listed below is for closing day for Girls' and Boys' camp.
 Schedules for the 2 week sessions and coed sessions may vary in times.
 Please see arrivals and departures for details.